intuiface/intuiface-cdk/libs/core/README.md

 maxValue?: number;

 /**
- * True if property is read only.
+ * True if property is read only in Intuiface Composer.
  * Optional
  */
 readOnly?: boolean;